Guide: study in Sweden

 What happens if you become sick during the course of your studies in Sweden?

 Nordic citizens and citizens in the EU/EEA or Switzerland are always entitled to necessary health care in Sweden.
 This applies regardless of whether or not you are registered in the Swedish Population Register.
-You must bring your EU health insurance card in case become ill while studying in Sweden.
+You should bring your EU health insurance card in case you become ill while studying in Sweden.

 If you are listed in the Population Register in Sweden, you are also entitled to health care benefits and receive planned health care in Sweden.